 It is difficult to assess environmentally preferable procurement activities at Purdue without a robust system for tracking and reporting purchases.
 For example, custodial paper products including toilet paper and paper towels typically contain between 70 and 100 percent recycled content.
 Many departments regularly or exclusively purchase 30 percent recycled content office paper.
 About half of the campus uses Green Seal certified cleaning chemicals.
 Unfortunately, these achievements cannot be verified or quantified in the absence of established reporting protocol.
 Furthermore, tracking sustainable purchases with accuracy and consistency is dependent upon the use of a shared definition of "sustainable" for each product category.
 Consequently, adopting comprehensive purchasing guidelines is a central goal for the Materials Management program area.

 A new dual-stream recycling program is being rolled out to campus offices to encourage behavior change and boost waste diversion rates.
 The new desk-side recycling bin features a large bin for mixed recyclables including cans, bottles and cardboard and a smaller hanging bin for office paper.
 This setup is a simple way to isolate office paper — which has a resale price substantial enough to generate a revenue stream for the university — from all other recyclable materials.
 To encourage recycling habits further, the new bins replace the existing desk side trashcans.
 All personal trash is instead deposited in centralized trash containers located in common areas, which is intended to promote behavior that simultaneously raises awareness of materials flows and Purdue’s recycling rate.
-This program was piloted in ten buildings in 2009 and will be expanded to the entire campus in the coming year.
+This program was piloted in ten buildings in 2009 and was expanded to the entire campus in the coming year.

 Purdue will track the following metrics to assess its materials management performance over time.